Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 > ![](img/Using_SpiraTest_with_MS-TFS_82b.png)

-**Active Flag** -- Set this to 'Yes' so that SpiraTeam knows that you want to synchronize data for this project.
+**Active Flag** -- Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
 Once the project has been completed, setting the value to "No" will stop data synchronization, reducing network utilization.

 Click \[Update\] to confirm these settings.
 Once you have enabled the project for data-synchronization, you can now enter the other data mapping values outlined below.